apache/pulsar/README.md

   * In IntelliJ's Maven UI's tree view under "Profiles"
     * Activate "core-modules" maven profile
     * De-activate "main" maven profile
-    * Run "Reload All Maven Projects" action from the Maven UI toolbar.
-You can also find the action by name in the IntelliJ "Search Everywhere" window that gets activated by pressing the shift key twice.
+    * Run the "Reload All Maven Projects" action from the Maven UI toolbar.
+You can also find the action by the name in the IntelliJ "Search Everywhere" window that gets activated by pressing the **Shift** key twice.

-* Run "Generate Sources and Update Folders For All Projects" from the Maven UI toolbar.
-You can also find the action by name in the IntelliJ "Search Everywhere" window that gets activated by pressing the shift key twice.
+* Run the "Generate Sources and Update Folders For All Projects" action from the Maven UI toolbar.
+You can also find the action by the name in the IntelliJ "Search Everywhere" window that gets activated by pressing the **Shift** key twice.
 Running the action takes about 10 minutes for all projects.
 This is faster when the "core-modules" profile is the only active profile.

 #### IntelliJ usage tips

-* In the case of compilation errors with missing Protobuf classes, make sure to run "Generate Sources and Update Folders For All Projects" action.
+* In the case of compilation errors with missing Protobuf classes, ensure to run the "Generate Sources and Update Folders For All Projects" action.

 * All of the Pulsar source code doesn't compile properly in IntelliJ and there are compilation errors.
   * Use the "core-modules" profile if working on the Pulsar core modules since the source code for those modules can be compiled in IntelliJ.
-  * Sometimes it might help to mark a specific project ignored in IntelliJ Maven UI by right clicking the project name and choosing "Ignore Projects".
+  * Sometimes it might help to mark a specific project ignored in IntelliJ Maven UI by right-clicking the project name and select **Ignore Projects** from the drop-down list.
-  * Because of the compilation issues, it's not currently possible to run all unit tests directly from the IDE.
-As a workaround, individual test classes can be run from the command line using "mvn test -Dtest=TestClassName" command.
+  * Currently, it is impossible to run all unit tests directly from the IDE because of the compilation issues.
+As a workaround, individual test classes can be run by using the `mvn test -Dtest=TestClassName` command.

 ### Eclipse